hashicorp/terraform-provider-hcp/contributing/writing-tests.md

 # Writing Acceptance Tests

 Terraform includes an acceptance test harness that does most of the repetitive work involved in testing a resource.
-For additional information about testing Terraform Providers, see the [Extending Terraform documentation](https://www.terraform.io/docs/extend/testing/index.html).
-This guide is meant to augment that documentation with information specific to the HCP provider.
+Please read the [Extending Terraform documentation](https://www.terraform.io/docs/extend/testing/index.html) first for a general understanding of how this test harness works.
+The guide below is meant to augment that documentation with information specific to the HCP provider.

 ## Acceptance Tests Often Cost Money to Run